pingidentity/terraform-provider-pingfederate/docs/data-sources/idp_sp_connection.md

 - `slo_service_endpoints` (Attributes List) A list of possible endpoints to send SLO requests and responses. (see [below for nested schema](#nestedatt--sp_browser_sso--slo_service_endpoints))
 - `sp_saml_identity_mapping` (String) Process in which users authenticated by the IdP are associated with user accounts local to the SP.
 - `sp_ws_fed_identity_mapping` (String) Process in which users authenticated by the IdP are associated with user accounts local to the SP for WS-Federation connection types.
+- `sso_application_endpoint` (String) Application endpoint that can be used to invoke single sign-on (SSO) for the connection.
+This is a read-only parameter.
+Supported in PF version 11.3 or later.
 - `sso_service_endpoints` (Attributes List) A list of possible endpoints to send assertions to. (see [below for nested schema](#nestedatt--sp_browser_sso--sso_service_endpoints))
 - `url_whitelist_entries` (Attributes List) For WS-Federation connections, a whitelist of additional allowed domains and paths used to validate wreply for SLO, if enabled. (see [below for nested schema](#nestedatt--sp_browser_sso--url_whitelist_entries))
 - `ws_fed_token_type` (String) The WS-Federation Token Type to use.